jekyll/jekyll/docs/_docs/windows.md

 jekyll new my_project
 ```

-**And thats it!**
+**And that's it!**
-If you cd into the folder, you can make sure time management is working by opening your "_posts"_ folder.
+If you `cd` into the folder, you can make sure time management is working by opening your `_posts` folder.
 You should see a markdown file with the current date listed.

 *Please note* Bash on Ubuntu on Windows is still under development, so you may run into issues.
 If you see an Auto-Regeneration error warning in your Bash instance, you can ignore it.

 ## Installation via Chocolatey

-A quick way to install Jekyll is to follow the [installation instructions by David Burela](https://davidburela.wordpress.com/2015/11/28/easily-install-jekyll-on-windows-with-3-command-prompt-entries-and-chocolatey/):
+A quick way to install Jekyll using Chocolatey is to follow the [installation instructions by David Burela](https://davidburela.wordpress.com/2015/11/28/easily-install-jekyll-on-windows-with-3-command-prompt-entries-and-chocolatey/):

  1. Install a package manager for Windows called [Chocolatey](https://chocolatey.org/install)
  2. Install Ruby via Chocolatey: `choco install ruby -y`